Looking for a different state?

-The Wisconsin Bar Exam is a 2-day exam.
+The Wisconsin Bar Exam is a two-day exam.
 It takes place on the last Tuesday and Wednesday of February and July.

 Bar Exam Format

 - Day 1 is the essay component of the exam.
-Wisconsin can any combination of MEE, MPT, and locally drafted essay questions.
+Wisconsin may administer any combination of MEE®, MPT®, and locally drafted essay questions.